Pavilion Arts Centre, Buxton: Background

+with a production of Quality Street in which Peter Wyngarde made the first appearance of his professionsl career, as Ensign Blades.
+Soon after that, it presented J. B. Priestley's When We Are Married.

+The Literary and Dramatic Societies of two local schools, Buxton College and Cavendish Grammar School, staged annual performances of Shakespeare plays, such as Hamlet (1966), Coriolanus (1968) and Macbeth (1970), or else modern works, such as Bertold Brecht's Life of Galileo (1967) and Dylan Thomas's The Doctor and the Devils (1969).
+In 1979 it was renamed again as The Paxton Suite.

 The Pavilion Arts Centre is a Grade-II listed building.
 It was designed for the Buxton Gardens Company by local architect William Radford Bryden and was built of millstone grit stone by James Salt.
 The large shaped gables feature theatrical masks of comedy and tragedy.
 Bryden also designed the nearby Old Clubhouse (originally the Union Club), Solomon's Temple and the remodelling of the Thermal Baths in the 1880s.

 When Buxton Cinema opened in 2017, it marked the end of three decades for the town without a cinema and a return to the original cinema venue in the town.
 Buxton's first cinema was The Hippodrome in 1903.
 The Picture House was then built in 1916 on Spring Gardens (on the site of the demolished Victoria Arcade and Swedish Gymnasium).
 Buxton Opera House opened in 1903 and it was converted to a cinema in 1927 which closed in 1976.
 In 1937 The Picture House was remodelled as the art deco Spa Cinema, running until its closure in the 1960s.
 It was then used as a bingo hall but reopened as a cinema in 1976 after the Opera House cinema had closed.
 It was closed in 1986 and demolished in 1987.
 The Job Centre building and a supermarket now stand on the site.